jessoliva/horiseon/README.md

 ## Challenge - User Story

+This a description of the requirements for the website requested by the client:

-AS A marketing agency I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.
+- AS A marketing agency I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.

 ## Challenge - Acceptance Criteria

-The following criteria for the codebase had to be met:
+The following criteria for the codebase of the website had to be met:

 GIVEN a webpage meets accessibility standards
 - WHEN I view the source code <br />